 The design, permitting, procurement, construction and operation of the groundwater extraction and treatment systems are relatively conventional but must be designed for the extremely wide range of groundwater quality at the BCP Site.
 The process is not difficult, but additional pilot-scale testing of water from all areas of the BCP Site will have to be collected and treated through the Groundwater IRM to confirm the required process options for full-scale operation.
-Permitting of a facility like this will require implementation of two stages; permitting to the Town of Tonawanda followed by the application for a SPDES permit equivalent.
+Permitting of a facility like this will require implementation of two stages; permitting to the Town of Tonawanda permitting to the Town of Tonawanda for an Industrial Waste Discharge followed by the granting of a SPDES permit equivalence by NYSDEC.